elehcimd/pynb/README.md

 pynb notebooks/sum.py --param a=3 --param b=5
 ```

+### Handling parameters and multiple notebooks in the same file

 Parameters are passed from the command line with `--param` options, whose value is formatted as `name=value`.
 Names are separated from values at the first occurrence of character `=`.
 Values are strings and might require casting to their proper type inside the notebook.

 The default name of the function defining the notebook is `cells`.
 A different Python function name can be specified by appending `:func_name` to the module pathname.
 E.g., `sum.py:func_name`. `sum.py:cells` is therefore equivalent to `sum.py`.

+### The execution cache

-The caching system is enabled by default.
+The caching system allows you to reuse transparently prior cell executions and it's enabled by default.
 The option `--disable-cache` disables the cache.
-You can ignore the existing cache with option `--ignore-cache` to force a complete new execution.
+You can force a complete new notebook execution by ignoring the existing cache with option `--ignore-cache`.
-To clean the cache, remove the files `/tmp/pynb-cache-*`.

-The caching system allows you to reuse transparently prior cell executions.
-The hash of each cell is generated using this information: full pathname of the file containing the notebook definition, notebook parameters, cells content and position.
+The hash of each cell is generated using this information: full pathname of the file containing the notebook definition, notebook parameters passed at runtime, cells content and position inside the notebook.
 Cache hits speed up significantly the notebook execution.
 Cache misses result in the invalidation of the cache.
-The cache is maintained in temporary files: `/tmp/pynb-cache-*` .
+The cache is maintained in temporary files at `/tmp/pynb-cache-*` .
+To clean the cache, remove manually the files `/tmp/pynb-cache-*`.

+### Exporting to other formats

 The options `--export-html` and `--export-ipynb` let you export to `.html` and `.ipynb` file formats, respectively.
 The special output pathname `-` points to standard output.
 If you only want to convert the notebook without executing it, you can skip its execution with the `--no-exec` option.